 The prices listed above are a COMBINED TOTAL, showing the amount you will need to pay for tuition, university facilities and services, accommodation and meals, insurance coverage and airport transfer.

-- Undergraduate price is for Year 1 of a bachelor's degree (on the International First Year).
+- Undergraduate price is for Year 1 of a bachelor's degree (on the International Year One).
 When you progress onto a degree program, fees are paid directly to the University.

 - Degree preparation price is for the shortest program offered.
 The duration of the program will be longer (and therefore the fee higher) for students with lower English levels.

-- Download the James Madison University ISC pricelist ( PDF, 473kB)
+- Download the James Madison University pricelist ( 271kB)

 Below is a breakdown of James Madison University costs for international students: